-RBI has required that all NBFCs will have to take prior approval of the central bank in case (i) there is any takeover or acquisition of control of a NBFC which may or may not result in change in management; (ii) any shareholding pattern changes which results in acquisition/ transfer of 26% or more of the shareholding (iii) any change in the management of the NBFC which results in change of more than 30% of the directors excluding independent directors through mergers and acquisitions.52 i.
-Purchase of an Undertaking or Part of an Undertaking
+RBI has required that all NBFCs will have to take prior approval of the central bank in case (i) there is any takeover or acquisition of control of a NBFC which may or may not result in change in management; (ii) any shareholding pattern changes which results in acquisition/ transfer of 26% or more of the shareholding (iii) any change in the management of the NBFC which results in change of more than 30% of the directors excluding independent directors through mergers and acquisitions.6

+Purchase of an undertaking or part of an undertaking

-The Companies Act, 2013 allows for disposal (including sale) of a specific undertaking of the business, in which the investment of the company exceeds 20% of company's net worth or which generates 20% of the total income of the company.
+The Companies Act allows for disposal (including sale) of a specific undertaking of the business, in which the investment of the company exceeds 20% of company's net worth or which generates 20% of the total income of the company.
 This can be done by passing a resolution by atleast 75% of the shareholders who cast their vote.
 This is also applicable in case of disposal of 20% or more of the value of any undertaking.
 However, this resolution needs to be passed only by a public company or subsidiaries of public companies.

-PRACTITIONER TIP: Due Diligence for Acquisition
+Practitioner Tip: Due Diligence for Acquisition